 Upon clicking the ‘New Calibration’ button, the user can make a selection from the different calibrations.
-Select ‘Multi-LiDAR Calibration’ to create a new multi-LiDAR calibration dataset.
+Select ‘Radar-Camera Calibration’ to create a new radar-camera calibration dataset.

-Upon selecting ‘Multi-LiDAR Calibration’, the user is welcomed to the instructions page
+Upon selecting ‘Radar-Camera Calibration’, the user is welcomed to the instructions page

-Calibrate: Run the calibration algorithm of your choice and visualise the results.
+Calibrate: Run the calibration algorithm and visualise the results.

 The user can choose to hit the ‘Save changes’ option at any stage to prevent loss of work.